hoangbv15/android-charge-limiter/README.md

 Supported OSes: Linux and macOS

 It does not require an app on the phone to operate.
-It however utilises [uhubctl](https://github.com/mvp/uhubctl), which requires a USB hub capable of power switching.
+It however utilises [uhubctl](https://github.com/mvp/uhubctl), which requires a USB hub capable of power switching (meaning it can turn on/off the power to the ports programmatically).
 The list of verified working hubs is on the `uhubctl` repo.
 Some computers have built-in USB ports that support power switching, such as Raspberry Pis.

 For retrieving battery levels, it uses `adb` and requires USB Debugging to be enabled on the phone.